Gatewood Galbraith

-Louis Gatewood Galbraith (January 23, 1947 – January 4, 2012) was an American author and attorney from the U.S. Commonwealth of Kentucky.
-He was a five-time political candidate for governor of Kentucky and a vocal advocate for legalization of recreational marijuana.
+Louis Gatewood Galbraith (January 23, 1947 – January 4, 2012) was an American author, attorney, and perennial candidate who ran unsuccessfully for numerous state and federal offices in Kentucky from 1983 to 2011.

 Early life and education

 Born in Carlisle, Kentucky, to Henry Clay and Dollie Galbraith, on January 23, 1947, Gatewood was the fourth of seven children.
 He graduated from the University of Kentucky in 1974 and from the University of Kentucky College of Law in 1977.

 Legal career

 Galbraith's law practice focused on criminal law and personal injury civil actions.

 In a Kentucky marijuana trafficking case in 2001–02, Judge John D. Minton Jr. granted a stay after the appeal in the case had been denied by the Kentucky Court of Appeals in 2001.
 Shortly after this, a review of tax law changes led to the enactment of the Marijuana Tax Stamp by the 2003 General Assembly.
 On March 3, 2011, Governor Steve Beshear signed what he declared a "landmark corrections reform bill" into law which decriminalizes personal use of up eight ounces of marijuana, reducing it to a ticketable offense.